Do I Need Roku If I Have a Smart TV

 So, do you need Roku if you already have a smart TV?
 Regardless of whether or not you already have a smart TV, you should consider buying a Roku streaming device because Roku has:

-That said, if you only watch cable on your smart TV, or if you have an Xbox One or PlayStation 4, you don’t really need Roku since these devices already have robust streaming interfaces built-in.
+That said, if you only watch cable on your smart TV, or if you have an Xbox or PlayStation, you don’t really need Roku since these devices already have robust streaming interfaces built-in.